 Anta Sports – the world’s third-largest sportswear company – has taken a stance to continue sourcing cotton from Xinjiang and has left the Swiss-based Better Cotton Initiative (BCI).
 Anta’s firm attitude has won Chinese nationalist support and improved the brand’s image.

 Anta’s focus on marketing and product quality should not be ignored either.
 In preparation for the Tokyo Olympics, Anta produced the equipment and kit for 28 national Chinese sports teams.
-This popularity was not achieved overnight.
+This preferred status was not achieved overnight.
 The brand has invested RMB 3 billion (£338.6 million) in sports technology in the past 10 years.
-Their cutting-edge research and equipment has genuinely helped the Chinese athletes who went on to have a very successful run during the Tokyo Olympics.
-The hashtag “#Love sports, China has Anta” #爱运动中国有安踏 hit 1.12 billion views on Weibo, with many Internet users sharing their admiration for Anta’s designs that incorporated Chinese elements.
+Their cutting-edge research and equipment have genuinely helped the Chinese athletes who went on to have a very successful run during the Tokyo Olympics.
+The hashtag “#Love sports, China has Anta” hit 1.12 billion views on Weibo, with many Internet users sharing their admiration for Anta’s designs that incorporated Chinese elements.
 Anta’s marketing strategy, coupled with its sponsorship of Chinese Olympic athletes, has unsurprisingly boosted the company’s sales, which increased from 35% to 40% year-on-year.

 Drinks and ice cream: Mixuebingcheng